 Hocapaşa Sokak Is The Place

-And on that visit to Istanbul, it wasn’t even lunchtime when we were wandering around Sirkeci; only around 10:30, in fact.
+And on that visit to Istanbul, it wasn’t even lunchtime when we had already had wander around Gülhane Park and then down the hill to Sirkeci; only around 10:30, in fact.
 But what the heck!

 We thought we could at least go and have a look for Şehzade then we’d know where to go when we were ready to eat.

 Hocapaşa Sokak in Sirkeci is a pedestrianised alleyway packed with tasty food joints.
 It’s a famous street, oft written about for its foodie offerings.

 And these two food lovers had never been there; until now, that is.